James Gordon Bennett Jr.: Personal life and death

 Bennett did not marry until he was 73.
 His wife was Maud Potter, widow of George de Reuter, son of Julius Paul Reuter, founder of Reuters news agency.

 Bennett spent the winter of 1917 in his villa in Beaulieu-sur-Mer, France.
 He contracted influenza while visiting a hospital in Paris and travelled to southern France.
-He died the morning of May 14, 1918 of pneumonia in Beaulieu-sur-Mer after having been in a coma for 2 days.
+He died the morning of May 14, 1918 of pneumonia in Beaulieu-sur-Mer after having been in a coma for two days.
 Bennett is buried at the Cimetière de Passy in Paris.

 James Stillman was an intimate friend of James O. Bloss and John William Sterling.
 After the death of Bennett it was learned by the administrators of his estate that he had appointed Stillman one of the administrators and trustees.
-Stillman had little or no opportunity to act under the authority of Bennett's will, as he died a few weeks after Bennett's death.
+Stillman had little or no opportunity to act under the authority of Bennett's will, as he died nearly two months before Bennett's death.
 Stillman named Sterling one of his executors.
-Sterling could hardly have begun his duties under Stillman's will when he too died suddenly.
+Sterling could hardly have begun his duties under Stillman's will when he too died a few months later.
 The Bennett estate, the Stillman estate and the Sterling estate totaled about $76,000,000.
 After Sterling's death it was learned that he had appointed his long time intimate companion, Bloss, one of the executors.
-A few weeks after Sterling's death, Bloss died.
+Six months after Sterling's death, Bloss died.